stefmde/HomeAssistant-IspSnitch/README.md

 # ISP Snitch
-Addon for HomeAssistent to track your internet connection and store it in InfluxDB
+Addon for Home Assistant to track your internet connection and store it in InfluxDB